SUNY Orange, "If you have the dream, we have the way!"

 • Director of Athletics

-• Chair, Movement Sciences
+• Movement Science Chair

 Charge:

-Campus Safety and Security Advisory Committee
+College Safety and Security Committee

 Membership:

-• 1 (Maintenance) Support Staff
+• 1 Support Staff (Maintenance)

-• 4 Students (State mandate: comm. to be 1/3 students)
+• 3 Students (State mandate: comm. to be 1/3 students)

 Ex Officio:

-• Director of Health Services
+• Director of Wellness Center or Designee

-• Director of Facilities
+• Director of Facilities or Designee

-• Director of Safety and Security
+• Director of Safety and Security or Designee

-• 1 Human Resources representative
+• Human Resources Representative

 Charge: